softsys4ai/unicorn/README.md

 EuroSys 2022 Title: Reasoning about Configurable System Performance through the lens of Causality Md Shahriar Iqbal, Rahul Krishna, Mohammad Ali Javidian, Baishakhi Ray, and Pooyan Jamshidi
 ```
 Unicorn is a performance analysis, debugging, and optimization tool designed for highly configurable systems with causal reasoning and inference.
-Users or developers can query Unicorn to resolve a performance issue or improve performance.
+Users or developers can query Unicorn to resolve a performance issue or optimize performance.

 ## Overview
 ![overview](https://user-images.githubusercontent.com/12802456/151218680-5456bcdc-27c0-4736-b54c-7483bc394b8c.png)